More Oppressive Budget Bullshit

 Loading

 I did a few facepalms while reading CollingwoodToday’s four-part piece on Collingwood Council’s first year in office.
 CwoodToday approached each of them with questions “about their accomplishments so far, to how this council feels they’ve set themselves apart, and to surprises they’ve experienced so far as elected officials.”
 No similar coverage was in the increasingly irrelevant Collingwood Connection.
-Given the ineffective communication techniques the town currently has to reach residents (not to mention the abysmally awkward, user-hostile website…) it is good for readers to hear … click below for more ↓
+Given the ineffective communication techniques the town currently has to reach residents (not to mention the abysmally awkward, user-hostile website…) it is good for readers to hear from the council members themselves, although I think the reporter could have questioned them a … click below for more ↓

 4.25% Tax Increase!
 WTF Is Council Thinking?